 The purpose of this publication is to describe the geological setting and the various mineral deposits of Lake County.
 The report discusses known occurrences of precious and base metal deposits, molybdenum deposits, and industrial mineral and construction material occurrences.
 In addition, this report contains a single 1:50,000 scale geological map.
 The objective of this publication is to provide geological information to resource developers, government planners, and interested citizens.
 Includes GIS files of the map (re-compiled in 2022 to USGS GeMS Level 2 standard).
 58 pages.
 35 figures.
 6 tables.
 1 plate.
-Digital PDF download.
+Digital ZIP/PDF download.
 RS-42D

 From the Introduction: